 This occurs when a person has more than one type of CP.

-When to Call a Baltimore Cerebral Palsy Lawyer
+When to Call a Cerebral Palsy Lawyer

 Significant trauma to the head and errors that happened during or after birth can lead to CP.
 Errors include: failure to treat meningitis, low blood sugar, infections, jaundice or a delayed delivery that deprives a child of oxygen.
 If you believe your child has been harmed as a result of a doctor’s negligence, contact an attorney to see your legal options you may be entitled to a monetary compensation.
-Contact our Baltimore cerebral palsy lawyer.
+Contact our Baltimore personal injury lawyer.